Interested in a Nissan Pathfinder?

 The Pathfinder is very modern Nissan inside, which has its strengths and drawbacks.

 It’s a huge departure from the previous Pathfinder, which had interior elements that dated back to the late noughties and early 2010s.
-This new car is far more modern, but but is already looking dated in some areas.
+This new car is far more modern, but is already looking dated in some areas.

-The freestanding 9.0-inch touchscreen infotainment system is well featured; with native satellite navigation, DAB+ radio and wireless Apple CarPlay all standard.
+The freestanding 9.0-inch touchscreen infotainment system is well featured; with native satellite navigation, DAB+ digital radio and wireless Apple CarPlay all standard.
 Android Auto, however, is wired only.

-It runs the current Nissan-Mitsubishi interface which is simple and easy to use, though at times can be a touch laggy and some of the graphics are looking a bit old.
+It runs the current Nissan-Mitsubishi interface, which is simple and easy to use, though at times can be a touch laggy and some of the graphics are looking a bit old.
 I’m still not sure why the Pathfinder misses out on the availability of the nicer 12.3-inch touchscreen available in the smaller X-Trail and Qashqai.

 The analogue gauge cluster is another example.
 While clean and somewhat attractive, the setup feels dated compared to the flatter and more digitised displays offered by competitors.
-A Hyundai Santa Fe or Kia Sorento, by comparison, feel much more tech-laden and premium in this respect.
+The Hyundai Santa Fe or Kia Sorento, by comparison, feel much more tech-laden and premium in this respect.

 The ST-L’s cloth trim is supple but feels hard wearing, and there’s a good level of adjustment in both the driver’s seat and the steering wheel to find a comfortable driving position.

-Build quality feels pretty solid in this American-built Nissan, and there are subtle lashings of piano black trim over the climate control pod – with physical controls, hurrah!
+Build quality feels pretty solid in this American-built Nissan, and there are subtle lashings of piano-black trim over the climate control pod – with physical controls, hurrah!
 There are big cupholders, plus cubbies throughout to stow phones, wallet, keys… you name it.

 Clever standouts include the big storage cubby under the centre bridge courtesy of the shift-by-wire system, and the door bins are also more than capable of swallowing big bottles and the like.